-Wild Roses – Our Roses were hand harvested in the green Berkshire hills of Massachusetts and then double infused to create this Balm.
-Rose Petals are hydrating, moisturizing, soothing, high in anthocyanin, rich in vitamins B, C and E. They support a healthy skin barrier and firm connective tissue.
+Wild Roses – Our Roses were hand-harvested in the green hills of the Berkshires of Massachusetts and then double infused to create this Balm.
+Rose Petals are hydrating, moisturizing, soothing, high in anthocyanin, rich in vitamins B, C, and E. They support a healthy skin barrier and firm connective tissue.

-Tulsi, Balsam + Pine – Custom regional distillations and harvests exclusively for Laurel Skin, these plants help promote circulation and lymph movement below the surface of the skin.
+Tulsi, Balsam + Pine – These regionally distilled and harvested plants are seeded exclusively for Laurel Skin, and help promote circulation and lymph movement below the surface of the skin.
 They soothe both muscles and the nervous system by way of the pituitary gland.

-Full Ingredient List: Cranberry Fruit + Seed Oil˚, Shea Butter˚, Jojoba Oil˚, Pumpkin Seed Oil˚, Red Grape Seed Oil˚, Beeswax˚, Pomegranate Seed Oil˚; House Made Whole Plant Extracts of Rosemary˚, Wild Rose˚, Tulsi˚, Japanese Knotwood˚, White Pine˚, Nettle Leaf˚, Lemon Balm˚, Calendula˚, Goldenrod˚, Yarrow˚, Red Clover Blossoms˚, Comfrey Leaf˚, Bacopa Monnieri˚, Skullcap Flower + Leaf˚, Horsetail˚; Essential Oils of White Rose˚, Balsam Fir˚, Lavender˚, Cedar˚, Vanilla˚ ˚signifies certified organic ingredient
+Full Ingredient List: Cranberry Fruit + Seed Oil˚, Shea Butter˚, Jojoba Oil˚, Pumpkin Seed Oil˚, Red Grape Seed Oil˚, Beeswax˚, Pomegranate Seed Oil˚; House Made Whole Plant Extracts of Rosemary˚, Wild Rose*, Tulsi˚, Japanese Knotwood*, White Pine*, Nettle Leaf˚, Lemon Balm˚, Calendula Flower˚, Goldenrod*, Yarrow˚, Red Clover Blossoms˚, Comfrey Leaf˚, Bacopa Monnieri˚, Skullcap Flower + Leaf˚, Horsetail˚; Essential Oils of White Rose˚, Balsam Fir˚, Lavender˚, Cedar˚, Vanilla˚